 I’ve heard one time that Apple reserved the right to use your iPhone’s camera to take a pic of your surroundings and obtain your location at any given time, this means that you can be having at it with your partner and as at that time, the Apple gods decided to take your iPhone camera for a spin and they take a cute pic of you canoodling with your paramour.
 Yucky; right?

 This reminds me about one link sent to me by a mischievous BBM contact.
 I opened the link to see a so-called online compatibility calculator.
 You put the names of the people you wanna check, e.g. your name and your crush’s and then send it on.
 There was a disclaimer at the bottom of the page that the person has accepted the terms once he clicks the ‘Submit’ button.

 How many more of these terms have been seen and accepted by oblivious users?
-I install a new software today, get to the parts of EULA, scroll scroll scroll, click ‘I accept’.
+I install a new software today, get to the parts of EULA, scroll scroll scroll, click, “I accept”.

-For all I know the app may have inserted: ‘We’ll track your personal information and use it to hack your online services and you have no right to sue us about it’, or “We’ll give you a curse of the seven hells while you use it”, or “We’ll spy your activities with your webcam and send it to your admirers”.
-But we just go ahead and click “I’ve read and accepted the terms”.
+For all I know, the app may have inserted: ‘We’ll track your personal information and use it to hack your online services and you have no right to sue us about it’, or “We’ll give you a curse of the seven hells while you use it”, or “We’ll spy your activities with your webcam and send it to your admirers”.
+But we just go ahead and click “I have read and accepted the terms”.